httpsok/httpsok/README.en.md

 ## Features

-- **Easy to use:** One command, effortlessly manage SSL certificate automatic renewal.
+- **⚡️ Simple and Efficient**: Easily renew SSL certificates with just one command in one minute.
-- **Certificate auto-updating and automatic renewal.**
+- **✅ Non-intrusive**: Does not modify the existing `nginx` configuration in the system.
-- **Seamless integration:** No need to modify Nginx configuration, especially suitable for smooth transitions in old systems and online business operations.
+- **✅ Automatic Detection**: Seamless support for production environments with old systems and complex configurations, effortlessly detecting and supporting them.
-- **Support for wildcard domains.**
+- **✅ Multi-server Support**: Supports multiple servers with multiple domain names.
-- **Support for multiple domains and multiple server nodes.**
+- **✅ Wildcard and Multi-level Domain Support**: Easily handles domain wildcard resolution and multi-level domain names.
-- **Certificate monitoring feature:** Provides WeChat public account push reminders for certificates about to expire.
+- **✅ Certificate Monitoring**: Provides WeChat public account push notifications for expiring certificates.
-- **Compatible with mainstream Linux systems.**
+- **✅ Excellent Compatibility**: Compatible with mainstream Linux systems, including `CentOS` and `TencentOS`.
-- **Trusted by numerous small and medium-sized enterprises for its stability, security, and reliability.**
+- **✅ Panel Adaptation**: Compatible with popular Linux operation panels such as `Baota`, `AMH`, `cPanel`, and more.

 # Quick Start